WarwickNew/Learning-with-texts-docker/README.md

 # docker build -t $(whoami)/learning-with-texts .
 ```

-Then you can deploy the image any time byt running the command in deploy.sh, and
+Then you can deploy the image any time by running the command in deploy.sh, and
 access the site at `http://localhost/` Feel free to adapt the command to change
 the port number if you're deploying this image on your own server or something.